 |A historic street in Perth.|

-The energy on the ship was electrifying, as passengers and staff danced instead of walked while singing along to the plethora of memorable songs from an era most of us recall with endless stories to tell.
+The energy of the ship was electrifying, as passengers and staff danced instead of walking while singing along with the plethora of memorable songs from an era most of us recall with endless stories to tell.

 |Sushi making demonstration in the Centrum.|

 It’s amazing how loud music can set the pace if the music elicits memories of another time and places we associate with good times and great experiences.
 Although Tom and I didn’t meet until 1991, we easily combine our love of old music and dancing that takes us back to another time.

 Unfortunately, we didn’t have the camera with us and with the crowds everywhere, we didn’t feel like heading back to the cabin to retrieve it.
 I’m sure you all “picture” the activities of the loud and wild festivities.
 It’s one of those things that makes cruising such fun.